synesthesia/site2019/content/project/antora/index.md

 slides: ""
 ---

-Over the summer I've created a system of technical documentation websites driven by Antora.
+Over the summer I've created a system of technical documentation websites driven by [Antora](https://antora.org/).

-Details in the posts linked below...
+Details in the posts linked below... (series in progress)